 Like sprinkles of magic dust, little tiny flashing neon arrows, and divine breadcrumbs gently scattered before you.
 Each one, teasing and coaxing you to take the next step.

 Because when you’re actually IN those moments of transition, it always feels so freaking scary.

 So unknown, and so uncertain, and like you’re 100% sure that your world is just about to fall apart and combust into a million tiny pieces.

-That just when you’re about to breakdown, is when you break through.
+That just when you’re about to break down, is when you break through.

 Welcome to life, right?

-Well, at least in the pursuit of a more intentional and satisfying one: a healthy life (in all capacities: mentally, physically, emotionally and spiritually) that you’re taking a actual role in designing and creating for yourself.
+Well, at least in the pursuit of a more intentional and satisfying one: a healthy life (in all capacities: mentally, physically, emotionally and spiritually) that you’re taking an actual role in designing and creating for yourself.
 I think it happens even more often then.

 But here’s the thing– nobody likes to talk about it.

 I’m actually the worst with it.
 It’s literally a joke in our house between Kyle and I that I block out all bad memories, and forget they ever happened.
 My brain literally edits it out.
 I kinda hate admitting it, but it’s so true.
 I’ve always been like that.